 - The age of the candidate should be at least 18 years.

-- For applicants hailing from Telangana, Andhra Pradesh, and Jammu & Kashmir, would be only eligible for admission to the Armed Forces Medical College (AFMC), Pune.
+- Applicants hailing from Telangana, Andhra Pradesh, and Jammu & Kashmir, would be only eligible for admission to the Armed Forces Medical College (AFMC), Pune.

 From these details, candidates can have a clear idea about the eligibility criteria for NEET 2021.
 For further details, it is advisable that aspirants refer to the NEET official website in case of additional clarifications.

 Stay tuned with BYJU’S to get the latest notification and news on NEET 2021.
 Get the NEET Syllabus, NEET Exam Pattern, NEET Exam details, etc. only at BYJU’S.

 |Recommended Question Papers for NEET Exam:|

-Frequently Asked Questions on NEET Eligibility Criteria 2020
+Frequently Asked Questions on Eligibility Criteria for NEET 2021

 Are supplementary candidates eligible for NEET?

 Yes, candidates participating in supplementary exams can take part in NEET.
 However, during the time of examination, such candidates must provide the required documents for which the following criteria should be fulfilled – must have completed class 12 with a minimum of 40% for Reserved candidates and 50% for Unreserved candidates.
 Must be 17 years as on 31st December and not lesser.
 Nationality: Indian Nationals, OCIs, NRIs, PIOs & Foreign Nationals.
 Check the complete list of eligibility from the official website.

 Are practical marks counted for NEET eligibility?